 Enjoy a full day at leisure in Gdansk.
 Time to explore shops and galleries or simply relax at a café.
 Overnight in Gdansk.

 Day 6: Malbork Castle & Gdansk

 Morning drive through the picturesque Pomerania region to the magnificent Malbork Castle (germ.
 Marienburg).
 It was erected by Teutonic Knights in the Middle Ages and remains world’s largest Gothic fortress built of bricks.
 The castle is well restored and its splendid interiors contain interesting exhibitions and marvelous collection of amber.
 After 2 hours sightseeing you will continue your journey to the south until you finally reach Poznan.
-Accommodation at requested hotel.
-Dinner in local restaurant.
+Accommodation at requested hotel in Poznan

 Day 7: Poznan